 - Official Plans that include healthy complete community language should include a development review tool that assesses health impacts.
 The Region of Peel is one of the first municipalities in Ontario to develop a Healthy Development Assessment that measures the health-promoting potential of planning and development proposals.
-This Healthy Development Assessment Tool was adopted as part of Regional Official Plan Amendment 27. - CPTED principles used to evaluate planning and development proposals. - o Town of Innisfill Official Plan (2018) policy 14.1.6 (pg.
-14-3) - o City of Thunder Bay (2018) implementation policies inclusive of CPTED (pg.
-114) - Site Plan controls that incorporate all elements of complete, compact, and equitable community design. - o Town of Midland (Draft Official Plan 2017) - 7.4.2.
-Scope of Site Plan Control Policies (pg.
-7-11) - Community improvement plans, policies, and programs to achieve complete, compact, and equitable designs. - o City of Peterborough Central Area Community Improvement Plan (2017) - o City of Barrie Built Boundary Community Improvement Plan (2016) - City of Cornwall Brownfield Community Improvement Plan (2015) - Township of Smith-Ennismore-Lakefield Community Improvement Plan (2012) and Village and Hamlet Core Design Guidelines (2012) - Zoning bylaws to limit access to unhealthy options such as ultra-processed foods, alcohol, tobacco, and cannabis. - o The Corporation of the District of Central Saanich (2010) - Prohibits drive-throughs in all land use zones, Bylaw #1309, Amendment #1667. - The Town of the Blue Mountains Official Plan (2016) - B2.6 Drive-Through Service Facilities Policies, pg.
-44 - City of Spruce Grove, Alberta

-- Bylaw that regulates where minor and major alcohol sales are permitted.
-It requires a separation of 100 metres between a proposed major alcohol establishment and community or recreation activities. - Public engagement policies and strategies to ensure timely, appropriate, and inclusive engagement for all land use planning decisions. - International Association of Public Participation (IAP2) Spectrum - o IAP2 Quality Assurance Standard - City of Guelph Community Engagement Framework - City of Kingston Public Engagement Framework
+This Healthy Development Assessment Tool was adopted as part of Regional Official Plan Amendment 27.
+The City of Burlington is one of the first to include a Social Impact Assessment as part of their list of plans and studies required for development, pg.
+6-8. - Urban Design Guidelines to ensure consistent application of design and planning principles. - o City of Waterloo Urban Design Guidelines - CPTED principles used to evaluate planning and development proposals. - o Town of Innisfil Official Plan (2018) policy 14.1.6, pg.
+14-3 - o City of Thunder Bay (2018) implementation policies inclusive of CPTED, pg.
+114 - Site plan and subdivision plan controls that incorporate all elements of complete, compact, and equitable community design. - o Town of Midland (Draft Official Plan 2017) - 7.4.2.
+Scope of Site Plan Control Policies, pg.
+7-11 - o Town of Innisfil Official Plan (2018) - 22.3 Site Plan Control, pg.
+22-4 - 22.7 Height and Density Bonus Provisions, pg.
+22-8 - 22.8 Subdivision Control, pg.
+22-9 - Zoning bylaws to limit access to unhealthy options such as ultra-processed foods, alcohol, tobacco, and cannabis. - o The Corporation of the District of Central Saanich (2010) - Prohibits drive-throughs in all land use zones, Bylaw #1309, Amendment #1667. - o The Town of the Blue Mountains Official Plan (2016) - B2.6 Drive-Through Service Facilities Policies, pg.
+44 - o City of Spruce Grove, Alberta - Bylaw that regulates where minor and major alcohol sales are permitted.
+A separation of 100 metres is required between a proposed major alcohol establishment and community or recreation activities. - Public engagement policies and strategies to ensure timely, appropriate, and inclusive engagement for all land use planning decisions. - o International Association of Public Participation (IAP2) Spectrum - o IAP2 Quality Assurance Standard - o City of Guelph Community Engagement Framework - o City of Victoria Engagement Framework